asifhameed/User-management-system/README.md

 # User-management-system
 User management system (with the roles).
-Webbase and API base system.
+Web and API base system.
 Developed in Laravel, jQuery, mySql, Html, CSS(Bootstrap).

 Description: Implement an API authentication and authorization system in Laravel for a web application.
 The system should ensure secure access to API endpoints and control user